Pretty-Good-Freedom-Tech/documents/knowledge-graph/front-end.md

 - Which bitcoin hardware wallets are the best?

 ...
 This list could go on and on.

-Get a high end mac Studio, set up OpenClaw, create a team of agents, flesh out each User Story, each of which will include detailed steps taken by users on the front end and what exactly will be happening on the back end.
+Plan: Get a high end mac Studio, set up OpenClaw, create a team of agents, flesh out each User Story, each of which will include detailed steps taken by users on the front end and what exactly will be happening on the back end.
 Each User Story will contribute to a wireframe, the tech stack, the design of architecture.
 Once all of these are sufficiently fleshed out, the team of agents will proceed with building the product.

 # Preliminary implementations